 Another way to add personality to your room is to have decorative lights.
 String lights are great for movie nights or late-night studying.

-Many college apartments don’t have many outlets, so extension cords or power strips are crucial.
-A power strip with space for both plugs and USB ports is convenient for charging your phone and computer in bed or at your desk.
+Many college apartments don’t have many outlets, so extension cords or power strips/surge protectors are crucial.
+A surge protector with space for both plugs and USB ports is convenient for charging your phone and computer in bed or at your desk.
+It is also a much safer way to protect your expensive electronics than a flimsy extension cord.

 31. Over-the-door hooks (Amazon)